-Dave Brown
+David Brown

-Senior Director Structural Biology & Biophysics Vertex Pharmaceuticals
+Senior Director, Structural Biology & Biophysics Vertex Pharmaceuticals

 A founding speaker at the Structure-Based Drug Design Summit, David has been shaping the field of rational drug design across every iteration of the event.
 Currently Senior Director at Vertex Pharmaceuticals and Professor at the University of Kent, he leads structural biology and biophysics initiatives to guide drug discovery programs.
 With a career spanning Pfizer, Servier, and advisory roles for large-scale synchrotron facilities, David has applied NMR, X-ray crystallography, mass spectrometry, and computational modeling to advance therapeutics across multiple disease areas, including antivirals, cardiovascular, and tissue repair.